owaisghaf/QA-Project-GymBookingSystem/README.md

 ***The structure of the project can be seen below***

-Entities were created for both
+1. Entities were created for both Customer and Bookings as data will need to be inputted, read, updated and deleted from the subsequent tables represented by the two classes.
+2. Controllers were then created for both in order for the user to access the Spring application externally via HTTP requests.
+This will later be used to
+3.

 <details>
 <summary>Click to see project structure</summary>
 <p align="center">